 “A Hidden Gem”

-The vibrant, walled garden, with its double herbaceous border and sunny, south facing slope is self-guided and contains many unusual plants and trees.
-We are members of the Boyne Valley Garden Trail and a route map to other gardens and houses can be downloaded here.
+We are members of the Boyne Valley Garden Trail.
+A route map to other gardens and houses in the area can be downloaded here.

 Please down load this PDF brochure for the 2017 Boyne Valley Holiday Guide